NGSP Protocol

 1. Standardization of Methods Prior to Certification of Traceability: The process by which a method is standardized to the Reference will depend on the specific method and is determined by the manufacturer, e.g. standardization may be accomplished by re-assignment of calibrator values or by conversion equation since the method may or may not include calibration by the end user.
 Manufacturers may request assistance from the any network laboratory to 1) help determine the best approach to standardization, 2) recommend or to evaluate different calibrator materials 3) assign preliminary values to calibrators with the understanding that an adjustment in the values may have to be made based on results of fresh sample comparisons, and/ or 4) perform analyses of fresh samples to provide the manufacturer with data on the new method's values compared to reference values in order to provide a basis for calibrator value assignments.

 2. Certification of Traceability to the Reference Method: Manufacturers desiring certification of their method must contact the NETCORE.
-The NETCORE will then assign a SRL based on manufacturers preference, method type, and/or potential conflicts of interest.
-A method comparison must be performed for certification of a method as traceable to the DCCT Reference.
+The NETCORE will then assign a SRL based on manufacturers’ preference, method type, and/or potential conflicts of interest.
+If the manufacturer has done a comparison with a particular SRL in the past, they may contact that SRL directly to arrange for samples to be shipped.
+Method comparison must be performed for certification of a method as traceable to the DCCT Reference.
 Before pursuing certification through the SRL, manufacturers should establish that their analytical instrument systems / methods:

 • have had all required preventive maintenance procedures performed